Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Pyrotechnic Views from Vanier Park

-Vanier Park is another popular venue to watch the fireworks from.
-Tens of thousands of people fill the lawns and pathway along the waterfront, and sometimes there is even live entertainment.
+Vanier Park was another popular venue to watch the fireworks from.
+Tens of thousands of people filled the lawns and pathways along the waterfront, and sometimes there was even live entertainment.

 Vanier Park is just a short distance across the water from Sunset Beach at the mouth of False Creek.
-Consequently, the views are pretty much equally spectacular.
+Consequently, the views were pretty much equally spectacular.

-A Night at the Speakeasy is an event that happens annaully around the same time as the Honda Celebration of Light festival.
-Last year, A Night at the Speakeasy happenend on July 26th.
-This annual event is a fundraising gala at the Maritime Museum in Vanier Park with proceeds supporting educational programs at the museum.
-The event usually begins at 7:00 pm and includes dinner, live entertainment and wonderful views of the fireworks display later at night.
+Evening at the Museum is an event that usually happens annually around the same time as the Honda Celebration of Light festival.
+The event is a fundraising gala at the Maritime Museum with proceeds supporting the attraction.
+The gala typically begins at 7:00 pm and includes dinner, music and wonderful views of the fireworks display later at night.

 Another event in the area is the Bard on the Beach Shakespeare Festival.
 It runs pretty much every day from early June until near the end of September.
-On days with Celebration of Light events, Bard on the Beach hosts special events with Shakespearean theatre, dinner and private views of the fireworks.
+On days with Honda Celebration of Light events, Bard on the Beach hosted special events with Shakespearean theatre, a dessert buffet, and private views of the fireworks.
+Picnic bundles are also available.
+See our article about Bard Fireworks Nights for details about that.

 Location: 1000 Chestnut Street (at the entrance to False Creek and across the water from Sunset Beach via the Burrard Street Bridge).